 Luhmann discusses the relationship between administrative systems and their audience.
 He explains that administrative systems are distinct from other service areas because they do not require the cooperation of their audience for their success.
 Instead, they rely on extracting information from their audience and can maintain distance through their competence to make binding decisions.
 Luhmann also discusses the role of negative system images and their function in pulling down overly high expectations and absorbing protests.
 He notes that these images must be encapsulated and isolated to avoid disrupting daily contacts.
 Finally, Luhmann explains that administrative systems can enter into structurally adverse or even illegal ties with their audience, revealing the guiding principle of their rational organization.

 Chapter Six - Politics

-Although their validity claim is empirically refuted, the model of rule and the model of purpose continue to serve as indispensable reference terms for definitions and the formation of theories.
-According to this, the purposes of administration are decided in politics, while the administration has the means to carry out the political decision and is instructed to do so by political authorities.
+Despite being empirically refuted, the models of rule and purpose continue to serve as important reference points for definitions and theory development in the field of administration.
+According to these models, the goals of the administration are determined by political authorities, while the administration has the resources and mandate to implement these decisions.

 Chapter Seven - Personnel